 An Advanced Driver Assistance System (ADAS) is an integral element of autonomous transportation.
 The work of ADAS is based on information received and processed with the help of different types of self-driving car sensors.
 These include rearview cameras, radar, and Lidar.
 Each type of sensor is by itself not enough to guarantee autonomous vehicles safety.
 Therefore, a mix of different technologies is commonly applied.

 A rearview camera with ultrasonic or radar sensors enables a car to identify objects within 150 meters regardless of weather conditions.

 Examples of typical sensor fusion solutions include a combination of a front camera with a multimode front radar or a combination of a rearview camera with ultrasonic or radar sensors.
 Radar sensors enables a vehicle to identify both moving and stable objects within 150 meters even under heavy weather conditions.
 Complex integrating platforms like Nvidia’s Drive PX are subsequently used to process the data received via sensor fusion.

-How can lane assist make driving safe and help avoid crashes?
+How can lane keeping increase autonomous cars safety and help avoid crashes?